 Recent advancements in pet health and food quality have secured a longer lifespan for our beloved dogs.
 Not to mention, veterinary care has also been improving through the years, and having access to a good veterinarian helps our pet with any health problems.
 However, they are not exempt from the chronic conditions that come with aging and genetics.
 Joint health is a major problem among older dogs.

 As such, many pet owners are concerned about how to maintain healthy joints throughout their dog's life.
-There are new findings of using glucosamine for dogs in the form of dietary supplements or nutritional supplements.
+There are new findings of using glucosamine liquid for dogs in the form of dietary supplements or nutritional supplements.
 Taking glucosamine in liquid form may provide the body with more of the active ingredients over a shorter time period since its absorption rate is faster than that of the tablet form.

 Why Do Dogs Experience Joint Pain?

 Just like us, all dogs have a higher risk of health problems as they get older.
 Joint pain, arthritis, and stiffness are common among dogs reach a certain age, but this can manifest earlier for dogs of larger breeds who struggle to carry their own body weight.

 Joint problems occur because as your dog ages, they lose the natural ability for cartilage repair.
 If there is no joint fluid, your dog will experience some arthritic pain.

 You might be familiar with the term arthritis for humans.
 But yes, dogs can get arthritis - which simply means inflammation and stiffness of the joints.
 Just like humans, dogs can have inflammatory or degenerative arthritis.

 Most commonly, dogs experience degenerative joint disease, also known as arthritis or osteoarthritis.
 Osteoarthritis is a complex and progressive disease that affects joints, thus causing pain, weakness, and stiffness.
 Joint health suffers as dogs get older but there are other risks and factors affecting their healthy joints..